wso2/docs-is/en/docs/setup/migrating-preparing-for-migration.md

         ```

-    ??? tip "A sample configuration written for the Oracle DB type will look this"
+    ??? tip "Sample configuration written for the Oracle DB type"

         ```
         [[datasource]]